Kittaru87/bank-tech-test/README.md

 ```
 As a customer
 So that I can save money
-I wish to open a bank account in my name

-As a customer
-So that I can save money
 I want to be able to deposit money into my account

 As a customer